Please visit the site for regular updates.

 Our friends at St Mary’s Cathedral, across the street from PPC, is open for individual prayer every day but Saturday from 9am to 3pm.
 All are most welcome to come in, to reflect and pray, to sign a book of condolence, walk meditatively around a labyrinth, light a candle, add a stone to the cairn in the Garden of Remembrance.

-Baby & Toddler Singalong – We have been getting together for music and songs suitable for babies and toddlers every second Tuesday morning at 10am for 30 minutes.
-We are taking a break in August but we have created special video content, please visit our ‘Children and Youth’ page
+Baby & Toddler Singalong – We have been getting together for music and songs suitable for babies and toddlers.
+The Group will now be meeting on a Monday at 10.30am for half an hour starting from Monday 7th September, (not running week beginning 12th Oct).
+To see previous special video content, please visit our ‘Children and Youth’ page.

 If you are looking for advice in these difficult times then you may wish to contact the Citizens Advice Bureu who are operating an online and telephone support service – https://www.citizensadviceedinburgh.org.uk/